revlayle/QuickConsole/documentation/RevLayle.QuickConsole/ConsoleBufferCell/OverrideDefaults.md

 # ConsoleBufferCell.OverrideDefaults method

-Generate a new cell using the provided foreground color if this foreground is Ansi.Default and the provided background if this background is Default.
+Generate a new cell using the provided foreground color if this foreground is [`AnsiColor`](../AnsiColor.md).Default and the provided background if this background is [`AnsiColor`](../AnsiColor.md).Default.

 ```csharp
 public ConsoleBufferCell OverrideDefaults(AnsiColor foreground, AnsiColor background)